A Jedi's Fight - A Star Wars Fan Fiction Story

 Cap_T

-he place was completely dark, except for a tiny spark of light.
-Lieutenant Whain scrambled up and stretched out his hands, like a blind man, in front of him.
-Around him the darkness was impenetrable.
+he place was dark, except for a small strip of light.
+Major Doran Whain scrambled to his feet and stretched out his hands, like a blind man.
+Except for the strip of light the darkness around him was impenetrable.
 He even couldn't see his outstretched hands.
-He reached to the spark of light and started to move towards it.
+He started to move towards the strip of light.

-Lieutenant Whain felt dizzy and shook his head, trying to recall what had happened next.
-He had seen that Darth Golluth had entered some mysterious codes.
+Doran shook his head, trying to recall what had happened next.
+He had noticed that Darth Golluth had entered some codes.
 The holographic display had popped but that was the last thing he remembered.
 He couldn't recall anything else.
-Had he been knocked unconscious, had Darth Golluth used that peculiar walking stick with those electric bolts on him again, or did those nasty droid stun him?
+Had Darth Golluth used that peculiar pike with those electric bolts on him again, or did those nasty droid stun him?

-Whain pulled at the manacle again, but in vain.
+Doran pulled at the manacle again, but in vain.
 The chain seemed to be attached to the wall.
 He sat on his knees and crept along the floor, keeping the chain in his left hand.
-Within a few minutes he bumped again a wall and felt the clamp which had been driven into the wall.
-Whain turned and looked at the spark of light at the opposite side.
+Within a few minutes he bumped against a wall and felt the clamp which had been driven into the wall.
+He turned and looked at the strip of light on the opposite side.
 Was that the door?
 The entrance to this cavern.

 "Hey, get me out of here!"
-He yelled angrily on top of his voice.
+He yelled on top of his voice.

-Almost immediately the tiny spark of light grew, became an streak of light and a door opened.
+Almost immediately the tiny strip of light grew, became an streak of light and a door opened.

-"Do you want anything, sir?" the mechanical voice of a protocol droid asked.
+"Do you want anything, sir?" the mechanical voice of the protocol droid asked.
 The droid took a few steps inside the cave.

 "Do I want anything?
-Of course, I do, you fools.
-Get this manacle of my foot.
+Of course, I do, you fool.
+Release this manacle.
 I'm not your master's prisoner."
-He yelled.

-"Untie me, you idiot.
-I have nothing to do with your master.
-I'm an imperial officer and I want to get back to my ship."
+"Untie me.
+Immediately.
+I have fixed your master's system, so I have done my job and now I want to get back to my ship."

 He tore at the chain.